Skip to main content

 />

-The data-base-path attribute helps the library resolve bundled assets correctly in the CDN build.
+The data-base-path attribute helps the library to correctly locate internal assets in the CDN build.